brendandeere/potpourri/README.md

 Fields can be customized in a number of ways.
 It is easy to decide what fields will be imported and which are exported.
 Extra fields in an import will simply be ignored, so all generated exports are able to be imported.

-- Potpourri::Field           => These fields will be both imported and exported
+- field        => These fields will be both imported and exported
-- Potpourri::ExportableField => These fields will only be exported
+- export_field => These fields will only be exported
-- Potpourri::ImportableField => These fields will only be imported
+- import_field => These fields will only be imported

 Fields will interpolate which methods are used to get and set values on a model.
 They will also use a variation of the Rails `#titleize` method to generate a header for the csv.